meeber/titor/README.md

 Write your tests in `test/` using the latest ECMAScript features.

-The Titor setup script creates a barebones `test/index.js`.
+The Titor setup script creates a barebones `test/**<package-export>**.js`.
 This file should only test your **package export**.
 It shouldn't import source files nor perform unit tests on code that's not exposed by your **package export**.

-Your `test/index.js` file is used by Titor when testing your source, your builds, and your browser bundles.
-In each case, the Titor test script will automatically register your **package export** as a global.
+Your `test/**<package-export>**.js` file is used by Titor when testing your source, your builds, and your browser bundles.
+In each case, the Titor test script automatically registers your **package export** as a global.
 Don't import it manually.

 If you'd like to unit test other source files, create additional test files in `test/`.
 These tests will only be run when testing your source; not when testing builds or bundles.
 However, these tests will be considered when calculating test coverage.